Last Updated on

 Because most of us sit too much during the day.
 Whether it is at a desk, in the car or even getting exercise by cycling, we sit with our hips in flexion far too long during the day.

-And this hip flexion causes not only tight hips and a low back that wants to do work it shouldn’t, but also inactive glutes.
+And this hip flexion causes not only tight hips and a low back that wants to do work it shouldn’t, but also underactive glutes.

-If your glutes are inactive, you risk low back and hip pain.
+If your glutes are underactive, you risk low back and hip pain.
 You could even suffer from knee and ankle pain, especially if you’ve had previous injuries.

 Plus you can’t lift as much or run as fast.

 And probably all of those workouts you are doing to tone and shape up your glutes aren’t really working if your glutes aren’t activated!